 Enroll In or Waive Student Health Plan

-Students enrolled 3/4 time or more (9-semester credits/4.5-term credits) must have health insurance coverage year-round.
-You are automatically enrolled in BYU’s Student Health Plan one week before classes start if private insurance has not been reported.
-You will have access to waive the plan about one month before classes start.
-This is a yearly process and the deadline to waive the BYU Student Health Plan is the semester add/drop deadline.
+Graduate students enrolled in two or more credits (up to 3/4 time) can request health insurance, but are not required to do so.
+Graduate students enrolled at least 3/4 time or more must have health insurance coverage year-round.
+Students at 3/4 time or more will automatically be enrolled in BYU's Student Health Plan one week before the start of classes if private insurance has not been reported.
+Students will have access to waive the plan about one month before classes start.
+This is a yearly process, and the deadline to waive the BYU Student Health Plan is the semester Add/Drop Deadline.

 BYU ID Card